AdrienCos/cosson.io/content/_index.md

 ---
 title: "Home"
-tags: ["foo", "bar", "tool"]
+tags: []
 ---

 # Hello there :wave:

-I am Adrien, a software engineer passionate about embedded systems, home automation, and cybersecurity.
+I am Adrien, a software engineer passionate about embedded systems, home automation, clean code, and cybersecurity.

 I am currently employed at [Rtone][rtone], as an Embedded Software Engineer for Linux devices.
 My daily activities there led me work closely with tools such as the [Yocto Project][yocto], [Docker][docker], [U-Boot][uboot], [QEMU][qemu], and [Azure IoT][azure-iot].
 I have also had the opportunity to improve my DevOps skills, by using [Ansible][ansible] to help improve the internal infrastructure, and [Azure Devops][azure-devops] to create CI/CD pipelines used to test, build, and deploy the code we write.

+My main programming language is by far [Python][python], always accompanied by a fleet of tools to help navigate my code, and keep it clean, typed, and tested.
+I have some familiarity with C/C++, Rust, and Go, which I would like to develop further in the future!

 In 2020, I obtained a Master's Degree in Computer Science and Engineering from the [Pennsylvania State University][psu].
 During this degree, I was a member of